salrashid123/grpc_curl/README.md

 python -m grpc_tools.protoc -I .  --python_out=. --grpc_python_out=. echo.proto
 ```

-## Generate the protobuf wireformat binary file
+## Generate the gRPC wireformat binary file

-The first step is to actually write the protobuf message in the wireformat.
+The first step is to actually write the protobuf message to a file in the wireformat.

-The following python code write a protobuf message and converts it to the wireformat:
+The following python code creates a protobuf message and converts it to the wireformat:
  - [src/message_util.py](src/message_util.py)

 ```python